cloudinary/cloudinary_dart/api/README.md

 The Cloudinary API Dart SDK allows you to quickly and easily integrate your application with Cloudinary.
 Effortlessly upload your assets to your cloud.

+As Flutter is build on the Dart language, understanding the Dart SDK is essential for utilizing the capabilities of the Flutter SDK, as well.
+For more information about the Flutter SDK, see the [Cloudinary Flutter documentation](https://cloudinary.com/documentation/flutter_integration).

 ### Note
 This Readme provides basic installation and usage information.